JohanDegraeve/iosxdripreader/README.md

 If you have an Apple Developer Account then you can do this yourself using this tool https://dantheman827.github.io/ios-app-signer/
 The ipa file to download is here, take the latest release : https://github.com/JohanDegraeve/iosxdripreader/releases Regulary check for updates.
+You should enable Healthkit and Push notification in the Apple Developer portal, although push notification is not used anymore in the app.
+It would probably work also without it.

 If you don't have an Apple Developer Account, or you don't succeed in resigning, then send my the UDID of your device in a mail please. (johan.degraeve@gmail.com).
 How to find UDID : https://www.innerfence.com/howto/find-iphone-unique-device-identifier-udid